DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-24 Meeting Notes.md

 | Animation Meeting               | -              |
 | Character Artist Meeting        | -              |

+## Current State of the Game / v0.12.0 Changes

 ## General Notes
 - Given that Thanksgiving is right around the corner, I'm not expecting everyone to do a whole lot this week.